angelosat/Project1/Project1/portfolio.md

 Result: Delivered a robust, extensible system that simplifies object creation, supports complex variations, and reduces coupling between templates and runtime instances.
   - System Design: Flexible Variant Architecture Designed and iterated a modular, type-safe variant system for game entities, balancing flexibility, maintainability, and runtime efficiency.
 Developed a two-tier architecture where base entity definitions contain core component specs, and variant definitions provide targeted overrides.
 Introduced a dynamic override mechanism allowing modifications to any supported field while preserving default values, supporting modder-friendly extensibility without hardcoding variants.
 Explored multiple approaches (explicit mutators, per-field specs, hybrid bags of specs), arriving at a scalable, elegant solution that mirrors professional game architecture practices found in titles like RimWorld, while maintaining a custom, generalized entity-component framework.
+- raw material system stages
+  - Solo-designed and implemented a long-term C# simulation project with a strongly procedural, data-driven architecture.

+Core systems avoid hardcoded outcomes in favor of runtime inference from composable definitions (materials, forms, actors, workstations).
+Gameplay logic is expressed as intent and constraints rather than fixed rules, enabling emergent behavior, mod-friendly extensibility, and minimal content duplication.

+The project emphasizes clear system boundaries, late binding, and deterministic simulation suitable for large-scale sandbox gameplay.

+If you want it even more engine/system-first and less “gamey”:

+Built a long-term solo C# simulation project focused on procedural system composition rather than content scripting.
+Systems derive behavior from structured data and context at runtime instead of static definitions, reducing combinatorial content and enabling emergent interactions across materials, actors, and world entities.

+Or the one-bullet CV version (this is often the sweet spot):

+Developed a long-term solo C# simulation project using a procedural, data-driven architecture where system behavior is inferred from composable definitions rather than hardcoded rules, enabling emergent gameplay and high extensibility.